Book Review: Inside Larry and Sergey’s Brain by Richard L. Brandt

 Also, please take into consideration that this book was published in 2009 and the content of the books ends in 2008, so any information about what kind of projects, plans, successes and struggles Google has, is very outdated.

 - What I take from this book

 What I take from this book

 Here are three things I have learned from this book (not necessarily about Larry Page and Sergey Brin):

 Too much money can make you dumb and blind

 Having too much money from the investors and no or very little restrictions on spendings will make you not to look at the business fully from the top to bottom as you can ignore costs, risks and need to create income.
-But when will the streams of money dry out, you already need to have strategy in place, not to start looking for one, because there is no such thing and as too big or too famous to fail.
+But when the streams of money dry out, you already need to have a strategy in place, not to start looking for one, because there is no such thing and as too big or too famous to fail.
 One mistake, one bad decision, one deal taking too long to sign can be the start of the end.

 Having a monopoly equals being bad company

 When you are too big and have a monopoly in some industry, you are automatically considered as the evil big company, the enemy, the suppressor who doesn’t let others play.
-You can also be called “a bad company” if you profile yourself as non-profit (or for example open source) and then you decide to create profitable company, as it happened to Google.
-They originally wanted their search technology to be kept on academic level, but decided to set up a company around that, which some see as a betrayal of their cause.
+You can also be called “a bad company” if you profile yourself as non-profit (or for example open source) and then you decide to create a profitable company, as happened to Google.
+They originally wanted their search technology to be kept on an academic level, but decided to set up a company around that, which some see as a betrayal of their cause.